jareware/howto/Logging values from a RuuviTag.md

 ## Reading values

-To continuously read values from a [RuuviTag](https://tag.ruuvi.com/), place the following script onto your PATH as `read-lines-from-ruuvi`:
+To continuously read values from a [RuuviTag](https://tag.ruuvi.com/), place the following script onto your PATH (for example as `~/bin/read-lines-from-ruuvi`):

 ```py
 #!/usr/bin/python3